-By analyzing the results obtained, it is seen that on 4G, the best-case scenario was the one with the pocket far away from the mobile (S1), because the closer the signal level measured is to zero, the better it is.
+By analyzing the obtained results, it is seen that on 4G, the best-case scenario was the one with the pocket probe far away from the mobile (S1), because the closer the signal level measured is to zero, the better it is.
 Using 3G the best-case scenario was the pocket on top of the mobile probe with a cover dividing them (S2) and lastly, using the 2G technology the best scenario was the scenario where there was not a metal cover dividing both probes (S3).
 On a deeper analysis and plotting the confidence interval, it is seen that the results between the case scenarios are similar, although the differences of the signal strength values, as absolute.

 To try explaining these results was performed a similar test, using the same mobile technologies and deployment scenarios, but at a different time of the day.
 The results obtained are analyzed below, in figure 5.3.